learn-co-curriculum/phase-0-navigating-canvas/README.md

 **Sidebar** - found within each course, the Sidebar houses various features that allow access to the course materials.

-View the video tutorial for more information on how to use Canvas effectively.
+View the video tutorial for more information on how to use Canvas assignment.